mariaangelapellegrino/Evaluation-Framework/README.md

 Each task can decide if the missing entities (i.e., the entities required into the gold standard file, but absent into the input file) will affect the final result of the task or not.

-To extend the evaluation also to edges, it is enough to create gold standard dataset containing edges and related ground truth.
+To extend the evaluation also to edges, it is enough to create a gold standard dataset containing edges and related ground truth.

 ## Repository structure